This post may contain affiliate links. Please see our disclosure policy.

 We start by prepping your strawberries.
 You will dice up some of the strawberries to get 1/2 cup finely diced strawberries.
 The remaining strawberries go into a food processor or blender, so that a puree is made.

-Mix the dry ingredients into one bowl: flours, baking soda, coconut sugar, lemon zest, and Himalayan salt.
+Mix the dry ingredients into one large bowl: flours, baking soda, coconut sugar, lemon zest, and Himalayan salt.
 In a separate bowl, whisk together the wet ingredients: eggs, full fat coconut milk, extract, and strawberry puree.
-Combine both the dry ingredients and the wet.
-Once incorporated, fold in the diced strawberries.
+Combine both the flour mixture and the wet.
+Be sure to scrape the sides of the bowl.
+Once incorporated, fold in the diced berries.

 Preheat the oven to 350.
 Prepare a cupcake pan by lining with cupcake liners.
-Fill each liner 3/4 of the way full.
+Using a cookie scoop, fill each liner 3/4 of the way full with batter.

 Transfer to the oven and bake for 16-18 minutes (depending on oven).
-Remove from heat and let cool while you make the frosting.
+You can check the cupcakes with a toothpick for doneness.
+Remove from heat and let cool on wire racks while you make the frosting.

 For the Frosting: